-Note 4: Temporarily Restricted Net Assets
+Note 7: Temporarily Restricted Net Assets

-Temporarily restricted net assets consist of contributions from donors who have specified certain programs or scholarships within the University of North Texas for use of the contributions.
-Temporarily restricted net assets also include income from endowment funds that is available for distribution upon satisfaction of the specific program restriction stated in the endowment agreement.
+Temporarily restricted net assets consist of contributions from donors to specified programs or scholarships within the University of North Texas.
+Temporarily restricted net assets also includes income from endowment funds that are available for distribution upon satisfaction of the specific program restriction stated in the endowment agreement.

-Note 5: Permanently Restricted Net Assets
+Note 8: Permanently Restricted Net Assets

-Net assets were permanently restricted for the following purposes:
+Net assets were permanently restricted for the following purposes at August 31, 2017 and 2016:

-Unaudited August 31, 2017 Audited August 31, 2016 Endowments and other permanently restricted funds to support various programs, scholarships, and other activities of the University of North Texas \$ 102,598,205 \$ 91,487,153 Cash value of life insurance policies that will provide proceeds, upon the death of the insured, for endowments 523,376 513,979 Total Permanently Restricted Net Assets \$ 103,121,581 \$ 92,001,132
+August 31, 2017 August 31, 2016 Endowments to support various programs, scholarships, and other activities of the University of North Texas \$ 102,563,259 \$ 91,487,153 Cash value of life insurance policies that will provide proceeds upon death of insured for endowments 523,376 513,979 Total \$ 103,086,635 \$ 92,001,132